vinaygopinath/androidtutorial/app/views/concept_lessons/_android_intents.html.md

 **Activity Class**: The second parameter which his required for an Intent is the activity class which you want to open using this intent.
 This is followed by .class extension

-Once we have the intent object ready we can do lot of things with it, we will see in next section how we can pass data using this intent object.
+Once we have the intent object ready we can do lot of things with it, we will see in the next section how we can pass data using this intent object.

 Once you have the intent object you can use startActivity method to start an activity whenever you want.